logo

 TIP

-In mdx, <ExternalSiteLink name="connectors" href="link" children="Content" /> has a different meaning from the content below
+In mdx, <ExternalSiteLink name="connectors" href="link" children="Content" /> has a different meaning from the following content:

 <ExternalSiteLink name="connectors" href="link">

-Content {/* this will be rendered inside a `p` element */}
+Content {/* will be rendered inside a `p` element */}

 </ExternalSiteLink>

-If you do not want the text to be rendered inside a p element, you can use the children attribute as shown in the example above.
+If you do not want the text to be rendered inside a p element, you can pass it using the children attribute as shown in the example above.

 <AcpApisOverview />